-10.17 Amendment to Credit Agreement by and among Athyrium Opportunities Fund (A) LP as Administrative Agent and a Lender, Universal Biosensors Pty Ltd as borrower, Universal Biosensors, Inc. as a Guarantor, and the other Lenders and Guarantors as party thereto from time to time dated January 30, 2015.
+10.15 Amendment to Credit Agreement by and among Athyrium Opportunities Fund (A) LP as Administrative Agent and a Lender, Universal Biosensors Pty Ltd as borrower, Universal Biosensors, Inc. as a Guarantor, and the other Lenders and Guarantors as party thereto from time to time dated January 30, 2015.

 Incorporated by reference to our Current Report on Form 8-K filed on February 2, 2015 as Exhibit 10.1.

-10.18 Letter agreement entitled "Conditional Prepayment of Milestones and other amendments" between Universal Biosensors Pty Ltd and Siemens Healthcare Diagnostics Inc. dated March 9, 2016.
-Incorporated by reference to our Quarterly Report on Form 10-Q filed on April 21, 2016 as Exhibit 10.2.
-10.19 Amendment to Collaboration Agreement between Universal Biosensors Pty Ltd and Siemens Healthcare Diagnostics Inc. dated March 9, 2016.
-Incorporated by reference to our Current Report on Form 8-K filed on March, 2016 as Exhibit 99.1.
-10.20 Executive Service Agreement between Universal Biosensors Pty Ltd and Rick Legleiter dated 7 August 2017.
-Incorporated by reference to our Current Report on Form 8-K filed on August 7, 2017 as Exhibit 10.1.
-10.21 Amendment Number 2 and Consent to Credit Agreement by and among Athyrium Opportunities Fund (A) LP as Administrative Agent and a Lender, Universal Biosensors Pty Ltd as borrower, Universal Biosensors, Inc. as a Guarantor, and the other Lenders and Guarantors as party thereto from time to time dated December 29, 2017.
+10.16 Amendment Number 2 and Consent to Credit

+Agreement by and among Athyrium

+Opportunities Fund (A) LP as Administrative

+Agent and a Lender, Universal Biosensors Pty

+Ltd as borrower, Universal Biosensors, Inc. as a

+Guarantor, and the other Lenders and

+Guarantors as party thereto from time to time

+dated December 29, 2017.

 Incorporated by reference to our Current Report on Form 8-K filed on January 3, 2018 as Exhibit 10.1.

-13.0 Annual Report.
+- 13.0 Annual Report.

+- Report.
 Filed herewith.

-14.0 Code of Ethics.
+- 14.0 Code of Ethics.

 Incorporated by reference to our Annual Report on Form 10-K filed on March 28, 2008 as Exhibit 14.0.

 21.0 List of Subsidiaries.

 Filed herewith.

 24.0 Power of Attorney.

 Included on signature page.

-31.1 Certification of Principal Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act.
+31.1 Certification of Interim Principal Executive Officer pursuant to Section 302 of the Sarbanes- Oxley Act.
 Filed herewith.

-31.2 Certification of Principal Financial Officer pursuant to Section 302 of the Sarbanes-Oxley Act.
-Filed herewith.
-32.0 Certification of Principal Executive Officer and Principal Financial Officer pursuant to Section 906 of the Sarbanes-Oxley Act.
-Filed herewith.
+31.2 Certification of Principal Financial Officer pursuant to Section 302 of the Sarbanes-Oxley Filed herewith.

-101 The following materials from the Universal Biosensors, Inc. Annual Report on Form 10-K for the financial year ended December 31, 2018 formatted in Extensible Business Reporting Language (XBRL): (i) the Consolidated Balance Sheets, (ii) the Consolidated Statements of Comprehensive Income/(Loss), (iii) the Consolidated Statements of Changes in Stockholder's Equity and Comprehensive Income/(Loss), (iv) the Consolidated Statements of Cash Flows and (v) the Notes to Consolidated Financial Statements.
+32.0 Certification of Interim Principal Executive

+Officer and Principal Financial Officer pursuant to Section 906 of the Sarbanes-Oxley Act.